 All artists need websites to present their work to the world.
-The following introductory guidelines will enable you publish an effective site regardless of your experience with technology.
+The following introductory guidelines will help you publish an effective site regardless of your experience with technology.
 Before launching a website, set up an appointment with us to review your ideas and materials.
-Also see our compilation of sample websites below.
+Also, see our compilation of sample websites.

 Step 1: Determine the purpose of your site.
-For students, websites generally serve as portfolios of their work but can also promote income-producing activities such as teaching, concertizing, recording, and gigging.
-It’s vital, therefore, that you consider who your audience is and how you will use the site to communicate your professional identity.
-To gather ideas, visit the websites of others in your field, and see our compilation of sample websites below.
+For students, websites serve as portfolios of their work, but can also promote income-producing activities like teaching, concertizing, recording, and gigging.
+It’s vital to consider who your audience is and how you will use your site to communicate your professional identity.
+To gather ideas, visit the websites of others in your field, and see our compilation of sample websites.

 Step 2: Draft a list of required pages.
 These typically include:

-In addition, you’d include links to your social media, integrate a blog if you publish one, and incorporate a sign-up form for any newsletter.
+You can also include links to your social media, integrate a blog, and/or incorporate a sign-up form for any newsletter.

 Step 3: Assemble content for each page.
-Draft your bio and any other text.
-Gather and create excellent photos and videos.
-For help creating media visit:
+Draft your bio and other texts, then gather photos and videos.
+For help in creating media, visit:

 Step 4: Start building.
 With all of your content in hand, you’re ready to begin the construction process.
-For starters, you’ll need to purchase a domain name, if you don’t already own one (i.e., a URL such as yourname.com).
-The domain name can typically be acquired via the content management system you use or via the company that hosts your site.
+For starters, purchase a domain name (i.e., a URL such as yourname.com), if you don’t already own one.
+The domain name can typically be acquired through the content management system you use, or the company that hosts your site.
 For design and website builder suggestions, view the Friedheim Library’s Create Media page.

-Note that these guidelines are introductory in nature.
+Note that these guidelines are generalized.
 Make an appointment with LAUNCHPad to create a more personalized outline for building your website.